filamentphp/filament/packages/support/docs/09-blade-components/02-dropdown.md

 </x-filament::dropdown.list.item>
 ```

-## Addomg a separator to a dropdown list
+## Adding a separator to a dropdown list

 The dropdown may be positioned relative to the trigger button by using the `placement` attribute: